 Step 1: Sand it down, stain it up

 Using a hand-held electric sander, I smoothed out the entire unit.
 After the layers of grime and old wood stain came off, I used a tack cloth to wipe away the dust.
 Next, I stained the front and the pull-out drawers.
 The sides of the unit were MDF and not stainable.
 (Later, I painted the sides with black chalkboard paint).

 I expected the finished kitchen island to see a lot of use.
 For that reason, I wanted to make sure the base was sturdy.
 Nothing annoys me more than flimsy furniture.
 If you can’t lean on it or sit on it, it doesn’t need to exist.

-First, I created a frame with 1″ common board all along the back side.
+First, I created a frame with a 1″ common board all along the backside.
 Using the same common board, I next added vertical “beams” that attached to the new frame.
-I had NO IDEA what I was doing… but miracle of miracles, it ended up being pretty damn sturdy.
+I had NO IDEA what I was doing… but a miracle of miracles, it ended up being pretty damn sturdy.
 I also added extra feet to support the bottom of the unit.

 Step 3: Create a decorative backing

 My novice structural supports looked bad.
 I needed to design a backing that would blend them into the rest of the island.
 I had some leftover furring strips from the kitchen back-splash, so I played around with these.
 To my total surprise, they stacked nicely inside the common board frames and ended up looking intentional!
 Pat on the back, me.